standardnotes/docs/docs/self-hosting/configuration-options.md

 - `REFRESH_TOKEN_AGE`: time to live (in seconds) of the refresh token used to obtain a new access token.
 - `EPHEMERAL_SESSION_AGE`: time to live (in seconds) of an ephemeral session.
 Used when you sign in without the "Stay signed in" option checked.
 - `MAX_LOGIN_ATTEMPTS`: number of login attempts before locking the account.
-- `FAILED_LOGIN_LOCKOUT`: amount of seconds for the locked period after failed login attempts.
+- `FAILED_LOGIN_LOCKOUT`: lockout period in seconds after maximum failed login attempts.

 ### Redis Async Communication (Default)